aalonge725/ProfessorAssessor/README.md

 * Registration screen
     * User can create a new account
 * Search
-    * User can search for a professor
+    * User can search for a school or professor
 * Stream
     * User can see reviews made about a professor
 * Create